Elizabeth-Flx/elizabeth-flx/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on CUT&RUN data analysis project
+- 🔭 I’m currently working on a CUT&RUN data analysis project
 - 🌱 I enjoy working on
     - 📊 Machine Learning & Data Science
     - 🧬 Omics Data Analysis